zpok3/Waters-of-Life/README.md

 17. Drag the `d3dx9_38.dll` into the `root` folder that contains `d3dx9_38.tmp` and enable the mod in the left pane

 # Extra Stuff you should know
-**Simple Sprint Fallout 3:** Navigate to `Settings>Controls>Action Mapping` and change the `Run` key to `R-Shift` if you for whatever reason reset the keybinds to default, otherwise you will switch to walking whenever you press `L-Shift`
+**Simple Sprint Fallout 3:** Ingame, navigate to `Settings>Controls>Action Mapping` and change the `Run` key to `R-Shift` if you for whatever reason reset the keybinds to default, otherwise you will switch to walking whenever you press `L-Shift`

 **Enhanced Night Sky:** A classic alternative to Accurate Night Sky.
+You can find it under the `Visuals` separator in MO2.
 Enable it and disable Accurate Night Sky if you want.